Tax in Australia: Tax File Number, Tax Return and Tips

 Australian employers and employees use the Pay As You Go (PAYG) system.
 This means that your employer will withhold your tax from your regular earnings on your behalf.
 At the end of the financial year (June 30), you will have to lodge a tax return.
 The outcome may see you receiving a refund for excess tax you have paid throughout the year, or having to pay more.

 Some people choose to voluntarily pay more tax to ensure they are not left with a bill at the end of the financial year.
-The ATO website has a simple but comprehensive tax calculator you can use to ensure you are paying the right amount.
+Our partners at Taxback.com have a comprehensive tax calculator you can use to ensure you are paying the right amount.
 Depending on your situation, you may also be entitled to benefits and tax breaks.
-It is a good idea to have a thorough look through the ATO website to make sure you are receiving all your entitlements.
+It is a good idea to have a thorough look through their website to make sure you are receiving all your entitlements.

 A TFN is an important identification tool, similar to an American Social Security number.
 You may need to use your TFN when dealing with the Australian Taxation Office or other government bodies.
 In some cases, banks require a TFN when you open an account.
 Your TFN will prevent you paying any unnecessary tax and can also protect you against identity theft.